Premium domains: Worth the extra cost?

 When you're doing business online, standing out from the crowd is crucial.
 Picking a memorable domain name is an important part of that.

 Domain name registries know this, too.
 They are effectively domain wholesalers, at the top of the supply chain.
-So if you're in the process of registering a new domain and you've just encountered something called a "premium domain", you've asked for a name that the ultimate supplier thinks is worth more than most.
+So if you're in the process of registering a new domain and you encounter something called a "premium domain", you've asked for a name that the ultimate supplier thinks is worth more than most.

 Perhaps investing in a premium domain name could give you the competitive edge you are seeking.
-However, it's worth careful consideration.
+But it's worth careful consideration.

 You won’t encounter premium pricing on popular options like .nz, .au, .com, .net and .org.

 Let’s delve into the realm of premium domains, exploring what distinguishes them and why they command a higher ongoing price.
-We’ll also look into the reasons why premium prices pop up so late in the registration process, and what other options you have.
+We’ll also look into your other options.
 Read on, and you'll soon be ready to make a more informed decision.

 Only some TLDs have premium pricing

-Firstly, it is important to note that only some top-level domains (TLDs) are affected by premium pricing, with .biz and .co being common examples.
-These TLDs tend to be run privately-owned registries, like GoDaddy Registry in the case of these two examples.
-Prices are unregulated, so the registry is free to charge as much as they like - and to change the price each time you renew your domain.
+Firstly, it is important to note that only some top-level domains (TLDs) are affected by premium pricing, with .biz and .co (which are both run by GoDaddy Registry) being common examples.
+Prices are unregulated for privately-run TLDs like these, so the registry is free to charge as much as they like.
 Understanding this can help you make a more informed decision about whether a premium domain is the right investment for your business.

 A lot of popular TLDs, including .nz, .au, .com, .net and .org, never use premium pricing.
 These examples are all managed by more publicly-minded entities.